|Anatomy of the Kidney|

 - Continue dialysis as directed by your doctor.

-- Take medicines as directed.
-Do not take over-the-counter medicines without checking with your doctor.
+- Take medications as directed.
+Do not take over-the-counter medications without checking with your doctor.

 - Eat a light meal the night before.
 Do not eat or drink anything after midnight.